Truthout: Safety issues at BP

-60 Minutes cited a report published on Truthout as a source for its May 16, 2010, episode about the BP oil spill and the whistleblower who warned about a possible blowout at another BP deepwater drilling site.
+The CBS news program 60 Minutes cited a report published on Truthout as a source for its May 16, 2010, episode covering the BP oil spill and the whistleblower who warned about a possible blowout at another BP deepwater drilling site.

 Digital Journal wrote up the story.
-CNN's Randi Kaye in an article cited a report by Truthout as the first article on BP Alaska employee Mark Kovac's inside knowledge about the safety concerns at the Prudhoe Bay, Alaska BP oil field.
-On July 14, 2010, the United States House of Representatives Committee on Transportation and Infrastructure held a hearing in the Subcommittee on Railroads, Pipelines and Hazardous Materials.
-The hearing titled "The Safety of Hazardous Liquid Pipelines (Part 2): Integrity Management", cited an investigative report by Truthout as a document for the committee's investigation.
+CNN's Randi Kaye, in an article, cited a report by Truthout as the first article on BP Alaska employee Mark Kovac's inside knowledge about the safety concerns at the Prudhoe Bay, Alaska BP oil field.
+On July 14, 2010, the United States House of Representatives Committee on Transportation and Infrastructure held a hearing in the Subcommittee on Railroads, Pipelines, and Hazardous Materials.
+The hearing titled "The Safety of Hazardous Liquid Pipelines (Part 2): Integrity Management" cited an investigative report by Truthout as a document for the committee's investigation.

 2011 hack

-In 2011, Truthout suffered a hacking breach in which ten days worth of articles were deleted.
+In 2011, Truthout suffered a hacking breach in which ten days' worth of articles were deleted.

 Offshore fracking

-In 2013, Truthout journalist Mike Ludwig unearthed with a Freedom of Information Act request with the Interior Department information that revealed that fracking technology was being used on offshore oil rigs in the ecologically sensitive Santa Barbara Channel.
-Coastal conservationists were alarmed, and environmental groups sprang into action, generating protests and broad public discussion about offshore fracking.
+In 2013, Truthout journalist Mike Ludwig unearthed information through a Freedom of Information Act request from the Interior Department revealing that fracking technology was being used on offshore oil rigs in the ecologically sensitive Santa Barbara Channel.
+Coastal conservationists took note of this, and environmentalists took action, generating protests and broad public discussion about offshore fracking.
 At one point, lawsuits filed by environmental groups forced federal officials to place a moratorium on offshore fracking in the channel while regulators reviewed the practice and their rules for making it safe.
-In 2014, the EPA issued a new rules requiring offshore drillers to disclose fracking chemicals they dump into the ocean off the California coast.
+In 2014, the EPA issued new rules requiring offshore drillers to disclose fracking chemicals they dispose of into the ocean off the California coast.

 Illegal Navy training

-In 2016, Dahr Jamail and Truthout released Navy documents outlining plans for combat training exercises along vast non-military areas of Washington state coastline.
-The documents showed the areas the Navy was prepared to utilize, without the mandatory risk assessments, medical plans, surveys of training areas and coordinating their activities with local, state and federal law enforcement officials.
+In 2016, Dahr Jamail and Truthout released Navy documents outlining plans for combat training exercises in vast non-military areas of Washington state's coastline.
+The documents showed the areas the Navy was prepared to utilize, without the mandatory risk assessments, medical plans, surveys of training areas, and coordinating their activities with local, state, and federal law enforcement officials.
 The release of these documents forced the Navy to postpone this training for at least 2 years.
-It caused commotion within the Washington state government, as they were not aware of the Navy's plans.
+It caused commotion within the Washington state government, as they were unaware of the Navy's plans.

 2017 riot charges

 Freelancer and Truthout writer Aaron Miguel Cantú was one of the six journalists faced with felony rioting charges after covering the inauguration of Donald Trump.
-In July 2018, all charges against Cantu and many of the other protestors were dismissed.
+In July 2018, all charges against Cantu and many of the other protesters were dismissed.

-The Appeal
+2025 acquisitions

+On June 11, 2025, Truthout acquired Yes!
+Magazine's archive following its closure.
 On November 14, 2025, Truthout acquired the assets of The Appeal, a criminal justice-focused news site.